British Automobile Racing Club: Racing

 Today, the BARC organises a large number of race series.
-The club is the organising club for the British Touring Car Championship the Silverstone rounds of the World Sports car and Rallycross Championships and the support races at each weekend.
+The club is the organising club for the British Touring Car Championship, the Silverstone rounds of the World Sportscar and Rallycross Championships, and the support races at each weekend.
 Another major commitment is the organising of the annual Goodwood Members Meeting, Goodwood Revival and the Goodwood Festival of Speed meetings.

 The club also organises many smaller "club racing" meetings, featuring such classes as Classic Formula Ford, Caterhams, Clubmans and Legend Cars.
 As well as the many events organised by the headquarters at Thruxton, certain BARC regions organise race meetings too.
 There are five centres in the UK and one in Canada. the Midlands Centre, North Western Centre, the South Western Centre, the Wales Centre and the Yorkshire Centre.

 As well as the BARC's own events, the club frequently is the national appointed club for visiting international series.
 For example, in 1995 the BARC organised the first ever UK round of the FIA International Touring Car series.
 The club had a particularly active role in organising A1 Grand Prix and the Grand Prix Masters series, both at home and abroad.

 The BARC is also in the unusual situation of running race circuits.
 As well as the home of the club at Thruxton, in 1990 they signed a 50-year lease on Pembrey Circuit in south Wales and in 2006, the BARC took on Croft Circuit, near Darlington and so bringing the total number of circuits owned to three.